DebritB/NewsRAG/README.md

 - **MongoDB Atlas Vector Search:** Stores articles and enables fast similarity search.
 - **Streamlit Dashboard:** Visualizes news, trends, and provides a chatbot interface.
 - **RAG Chatbot:** Ask questions about the latest news using a Bedrock-powered LLM.
+- **LangChain Orchestration (App v2):** Optional LangChain integration for improved prompt chaining and orchestration; falls back to direct Bedrock if LangChain is not installed.
 - **Serverless & Automated:** Fully managed via AWS Lambda, Step Functions, and GitHub Actions.

 ---